Jackass: The Movie: Critical response

-Rotten Tomatoes reports 49% of critics gave the film positive reviews based on 96 reviews, with an average rating of 5/10.
+On Rotten Tomatoes, 49% of critics gave the film positive reviews based on 96 reviews, with an average rating of 5/10.
 The website's critics consensus reads, "There's a good chance you'll be laughing hysterically at one stunt, but getting grossed out by the next one in this big screen version of the controversial MTV show."
-On Metacritic, the film has an average score of 42 out of 100 based on 14 critics, indicating "mixed or average reviews".
+On Metacritic, the film has an average score of 42 out of 100 based on 14 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Talking on Ebert & Roeper, Richard Roeper called it the "feel-sick movie of the year" and said the film is "a disgusting, repulsive, grotesque spectacle, but it's also hilarious and provocative.
 God help me, thumbs up."
 Roger Ebert gave the film a low rating, but only barely, explaining his rating comes "somewhere between a thumbs down and a sort of 'waving over' recommendation".
 The Austin Chronicle's Kimberly Jones gave the film 3 stars and said it is the "feature-length rendering of jackass the MTV show, meaning no plot, no script, just wall-to-wall idiocy."
 Jones said "It's silly, often stomach-churning, but also awfully addictive, inspiring the same kind of vicarious adrenaline rush as Fight Club, with its 'I bleed, therefore I am'; he-man mentality."
 Jones also remarked, "Consisting of a steady clip of barely minutes-long gags...this piece of outré performance art defies typical movie conventions..."
 Chicago Tribune film reporter Mark Caro gave the film 1 star out of 4 and called it "willful idiocy for idiocy's sake."
 Caro also said "there's one stunt that I bet none of these moronic daredevils would tackle: trying to say something intelligent about Jackass: The Movie."

 Deseret Morning News's Jeff Vice gave the film 1½ stars and said the 80-minute run time was too much.
 Vice described the film as "possibly the most irresponsible picture ever released by a major film studio."
 Writing for Entertainment Weekly, Owen Gleiberman gave the film a "B" and said the film "provokes a suspense halfway between comedy and horror.
 I'm not sure if I enjoyed myself, exactly, but I could hardly wait to see what I'd be appalled by next."
 Gleiberman also said "In the movie version of the show that might just as well have been called America's Funniest Frat-House Hazing Rituals, the boys engage in infantile Candid Camera grossouts..."
 Film Journal International's Ethan Alter, who admitted to having never seen an episode of the TV show, said "it would be easy for me to hold Jackass: The Movie up as a leading example of the decline of Western civilization."
 Alter said he was disturbed by "the film's, and by extension the audience's, cavalier attitude towards pain."